 60% of Iceland’s population lives in the capital city

-The capital city of Iceland is Reykjavik.
-It’s by far the biggest urban area in the country.
-Also, the majority of the nation’s people live there.
-The rest are in smaller villages and towns along the coast.
-The Highlands are basically uninhabited due to harsh conditions.
+The capital city of Iceland is Reykjavik and it’s by far the biggest urban area in the country.
+Also, the majority of the nation’s people live there, while the rest are in smaller villages and towns along the coast.
+The Highlands are almost uninhabited due to harsh conditions.

 Iceland was the last place to be settled by people

 Iceland was actually settled by Vikings from Norway in the year 800.
 It’s what you might call the “newest” country on the planet as it was the last bit of land to be settled by humans.

 You can swim all year round in Iceland

 This is one of those Iceland facts you’ll want to know!
 There are natural hot springs in almost every county in Iceland.